AleksandarDzudzevic/TutoringWebApp/README.md

 # This function receives an unsafe password and returns the hashed password
 def encrypt_password(user_passowrd):
     return pwd_config.encrypt(user_passowrd)
 ```
 Fig. 12 shows the method which calls the previously mentioned process of encryption.

-To fulfill the client's request for the website, safe and secure data storage is necessary and it allows privacy of the user to stay at a desired level.
+After researching best practices for secure password storage, I discovered the CryptContext class with the specified configuration (Fig. 11) and implemented it in the encryption process (Fig. 12) to fulfill the client's request for Tutorflix, as safe and secure data storage is necessary to allow desired data security level.

 ### Regsitration System
 ```.py